Politically informative games with a liberal & satirical slant.

 AMERICA 2050 is a web-based gaming platform.
 Upon signing in, the user is greeted with a welcome message explaining the premise: it is 2050, and anyone with enough money now has the ability to purchase laws.
 The user plays a variety of arcade-style games to collect coins and buy laws, which are used to unlock new levels, games, and achievements, and attain a spot on the leaderboard.
 The tone is clearly satirical, matching the humorous dialogue in Crooked Media's podcasts.

 Taking into account the time frame of the project, we had to decide upon a single game to fully develop for the presentation.
 The key consideration in this area was to create something fun and engaging with the educational aspect almost a side-effect of the overall experience.
 Simplicity and familiarity will go a long way towards user engagement.

 We chose climate change as the topic for the flagship game: everyone is familiar with the controversy and likely has their own opinions on it, and it is an area of politics that will be at the forefront of public discussion for many election cycles to come.
 We adapted a whack-a-mole style game where the player smacks vocal climate change scientists for cash.
-Each play-through ends with an information panel that explains the connection between the game and real-world events and offers additional links to Crooked Media content and elsewhere.
+Each play-through ends with an information panel that explains the connection between the game and real-world events, offering additional links to Crooked Media content and relevant articles.